Frequently Asked Questions

 Windermere Manor: offers 48 spacious suites and rooms, full hot breakfast included in the room rate, ample free parking, free wireless internet service, 100% smoke free facility, on site restaurant serving breakfast, lunch and dinner, fully licenced outdoor patio and a beautiful setting.
 Windermere is a 15 minute walk from Western’s main campus.
 SAO participants get a 10% discount on suites and rooms.
 For reservations or accommodation inquiries, please contact:

 Beginning the evening before your SAO session, incoming first-year students will take part in a selection of what Residence at Western has to offer.
 Included in the SAO Overnight Stay, participants will be provided with a 1-night stay in a traditional-style double unit in Ontario Hall, 2 meals in our dining hall (dinner and breakfast) and the opportunity to meet other incoming first-year students by engaging in community-based activities & events.
-You can sign-up for the overnight experience starting June 4th.
+You can sign-up for the overnight experience starting early June.

 Parents/Guests interested in attending the overnight experience can sign up and will receive the same rate however, guests will be located in a different part of the residence to allow for students to make connections with other Western students.